 - Eat lots of leafy green vegetables such as kale, spinach and rocket leaves and add some of the good fats too.
 Drink plenty of fluids;

 - Sleep at regular times so that you maintain mental clarity.
 Avoid exercising or watching television too close to bed as this will over-stimulate the brain.
 Being overtired can add to problems with mental clarity;

-- Exercise is responsible for reducing stress and encouraging better sleep.
+- Exercise is known for reducing stress and encouraging better sleep.
 It also helps us build up energy, so incorporating exercise regularly into a daily routine is an advantage;

 - Reducing stress is a vital part of a healthy routine and may help maintain mental clarity.
 It is therefore important to lower your stress levels and find time to relax;